auth0/docs/articles/client-platforms/react/09-mfa.md

 ---
 title: MFA
-description: This tutorial will show you how to add Multi-factor Authentication to your ReactJS with auth0.
+description: This tutorial will show you how to add Multifactor Authentication to your ReactJS with auth0.
 ---

 <%= include('../../_includes/_github', {